Face Lift Pensacola, FL

 Patients should have well-controlled blood pressure, be at a stable weight and should not be using any nicotine containing products.

-Local anesthesia in the office/clinic.
-Or if you prefer we can also perform the procedure under IV sedation at a Surgery Center or Hospital; or general anesthesia at a surgery center or hospital.
+Local anesthesia in the office/clinic; or general anesthesia at a surgery center or hospital.

 After a face-lift you should sleep with your neck extended (head tilted back) for 2 weeks.
 This means no pillows.
 You may roll up a small towel and place it behind your neck (not your head).